-By its official participation to the weekly eID project progress meetings, where all the above mentioned parties are dully represented, CERTIPOST gathers all necessary information and asks all relevant questions to these parties in order to perform its CSP responsibility.
+By its official participation to the weekly eID project progress meetings, where all the above mentioned parties are dully represented, Certipost gathers all necessary information and asks all relevant questions to these parties in order to perform its CSP responsibility.
 Issues and questions are analysed within the PKI management board, and if necessary proposition/correction are brought to the progress meeting.

-The PKI management board will escalate, towards the eID Steering Committee led by the Belgian Authorities, any issue that could not be solved by this process.
-This Steering Committee has the possibility to call external experts to get second advice and bears dispute settlement responsibility.
+The PKI Management President, toward the eID Steering Committee lead by the Authorities, will escalate any issue that could not be solved by this process.
+This Steering Committee has the possibility to call external experts to get second advise and bears dispute settlement responsibility.